-Considering the limits of the TOE, these previous threats are outside the scope of this document.
+Considering the limits of the TOE, these previous threats are outside the scope of this Security Target Lite.

-- a) Threats on the assets transmitted from the IC designer to the smartcard software developer during the smartcard development. - b) Threats on the smartcard embedded software and any additional application data transmitted during the delivery process from the smartcard embedded software developer to the IC designer.
+- b) Threats on the assets transmitted from the IC designer to the smartcard software developer during the smartcard development. - c) Threats on the smartcard embedded software and any additional application data transmitted during the delivery process from the smartcard embedded software developer to the IC designer.